Mi fiderò

 "Mi fiderò" (lit.
-'I will trust') is a song recorded by Italian singer-songwriter Marco Mengoni, with featured vocals by Madame.
-The song was released to Italian radio stations on 31 December 2021 as the third single from Mengoni's sixth studio album Materia (Terra).
+'I will trust') is a song co-written and recorded by Italian singer Marco Mengoni, with featured guest vocals by Italian singer Madame.
+The song was released on 31 December 2021 by Sony Music as the third single from Mengoni's sixth studio album Materia (Terra).

 Background

 Written by Mengoni and Madame with Alex Andrea Vella, Riccardo Scirè and Tony Maiello, the song was produced by Purple Disco Machine.
 It is a song about trust, described as the key element in every relationship, not only related to rationality, but also tied to primordial elements such as instinct and chemistry.

 Music video

 The music video for the song was released on 14 January 2022.
 Directed by Riccardo Ortu, the video features actor Vincenzo Crea and was shot in the suburbs of Rome.

 Live performances

 Marco Mengoni performed the song, without Madame's contribution, during the final of the Sanremo Music Festival 2022, appearing as a guest artist.